Kangiriyanka/joe-farah/src/pages/projects/diary.md

 &nbsp;

 The final result looks like this.
+Clicking the submit button sends a POST Request with FormData for containing a new day_title and day_content.

 ![Quill post](../../assets//project_images/grid-diary/quill-post.png)